p2baron/pzemplus-esphome/README.md

 - ESPHome `button:` component may cause linking issues on ESP32-C3.
   Use HA-side buttons or scripts instead.
-- Not all function's from Lucas his library are implemeted.
+- Not all function's from Lucas his library are linked.
-- Calibration reoutines are not implemeted in PZEM library.
+- Calibration routine is not implemeted in PZEM library.